SalishSeaCast/FVCOM-Cmd/docs/run_description_file.rst

 If relative paths are given,
 they are appended to the directory containing the run description file.

-:kbd:`files`
+:kbd:`iodefs`
   The path and name of the :file:`iodef.xml` output files definitions file to use for the run.
   It is copied into the run directory as :file:`iodef.xml` (the file name required by XIOS).
   The value is typically either:

-  * a relative or absolute path to an :file:`iodef.xml` file in the directory tree in which you also store your model configuration elements
   * a relative or absolute run-specific output files definitions file

-:kbd:`domain`
+  * a relative or absolute path to an :file:`iodef.xml` file in the directory tree in which you also store your model configuration elements;
+    e.g. :file:`$HOME/CANYONS/mackenzie_canyon/output/iodef.xml`

+  This key may also be spelled :kbd:`files` for backward compatibility.

+:kbd:`domainefs`
   The path and name of the :file:`domain_def.xml` output domains definitions file to use for the run.
   It is copied into the run directory as :file:`domain_def.xml` (the file name required by XIOS).
   The value is typically either:

-  * a relative or absolute path to a :file:`domain_def.xml` file in the directory tree in which you also store your model configuration elements
+  * a relative or absolute path to a :file:`domain_def.xml` file in the directory tree in which you also store your model configuration elements e.g. :file:`$HOME/CANYONS/mackenzie_canyon/output/domain_def.xml`
   * a relative or absolute run-specific output domains definitions file

-:kbd:`fields`
+  This key may also be spelled :kbd:`domain` for backward compatibility.

+:kbd:`fielddefs`
   The path and name of the :file:`field_def.xml` output fields definitions file to use for the run.
   It is copied into the run directory as :file:`field_def.xml` (the file name required by XIOS).
   The value is typically a relative or absolute path to :file:`CONFIG/SHARED/field_def.xml`.

+  This key may also be spelled :kbd:`fields` for backward compatibility.

+:kbd:`filedefs` (optional)
+  The path and name of the :file:`file_def.xml` output domains definitions file to use for the run.
+  This item is optional because it is only used by XIOS-2 (but it is required by XIOS-2).
+  It is copied into the run directory as :file:`file_def.xml` (the file name required by XIOS-2).
+  The value is typically either:

+  * a relative or absolute run-specific output domains definitions file
+  * a relative or absolute path to a :file:`file_def.xml` file in the directory tree in which you also store your model configuration elements e.g. :file:`$HOME/CANYONS/mackenzie_canyon/output/file_def.xml`

 The :kbd:`output` section also contains key-value pairs that control how the XIOS server is run and, in the case where it is run as a separate server,